Esri/geoevent-datastore-proxy/README.md

 # geoevent-datastore-proxy

-This proxy is a J2EE Web Application that can be used in conjunction with GeoEvent Extension to ease the manageability of ArcGIS Data Store connections.
+This proxy is a J2EE Web Application that can be used in conjunction with ArcGIS GeoEvent Extension for Server or GeoEvent Processor for Server to ease the manageability of ArcGIS Data Store connections.
 This is intended for use with GeoEvent Extension 10.3.0 or GeoEvent Processor 10.2.2 and earlier.

 ## Features